aayush3692/YC-directory/README.md

+---

-##🤖 Introduction
+## 🤖 Introduction

-A Next.js 15 platform where entrepreneurs can submit their startup ideas for virtual pitch competitions, browse other pitches, and gain exposure through a clean minimalistic design for a smooth user experience.
+A **Next.js 15** platform where entrepreneurs can submit their startup ideas for virtual pitch competitions, browse other pitches, and gain exposure through a clean minimalistic design for a smooth user experience.

+---

-##🔋 Features
+## 🔋 Features

-👉 Live Content API: Displays the latest startup ideas dynamically on the homepage using Sanity's Content API.
+- 👉 **Live Content API:** Displays the latest startup ideas dynamically on the homepage using Sanity's Content API.

-👉 GitHub Authentication: Allows users to log in easily using their GitHub account.
+- 👉 **GitHub Authentication:** Allows users to log in easily using their GitHub account.

-👉 Pitch Submission: Users can submit startup ideas, including title, description, category, and multimedia links ( image or video).
+- 👉 **Pitch Submission:** Users can submit startup ideas including title, description, category, and multimedia links (image or video).

-👉 View Pitches: Browse through submitted ideas with filtering options by category.
+- 👉 **View Pitches:** Browse through submitted ideas with filtering options by category.

-👉 Pitch Details Page: Click on any pitch to view its details, with multimedia and description displayed.
+- 👉 **Pitch Details Page:** Click on any pitch to view its full details including multimedia and description.

-👉 Profile Page: Users can view the list of pitches they've submitted.
+- 👉 **Profile Page:** Users can view the list of pitches they’ve submitted.

-👉 Editor Picks: Admins can highlight top startup ideas using the "Editor Picks" feature managed via Sanity Studio.
+- 👉 **Editor Picks:** Admins can highlight top startup ideas using the "Editor Picks" feature managed via Sanity Studio.

-👉 Views Counter: Tracks the number of views for each pitch instead of an upvote system.
+- 👉 **Views Counter:** Tracks the number of views for each pitch instead of an upvote system.

-👉 Search: Search functionality to load and view pitches efficiently.
+- 👉 **Search:** Efficiently search and load pitches.

-👉 Minimalistic Design: Fresh and simple UI with only the essential pages for ease of use and a clean aesthetic.
+- 👉 **Minimalistic Design:** Fresh, clean UI with only essential pages for a smooth user experience.

-and many more, including the latest React 19, Next.js 15 and Sanity features alongside code architecture and reusability
+- 👉 **Latest Tech:** Built using **React 19**, **Next.js 15**, **Sanity**, with an emphasis on **code architecture** and **reusability**.

+---

+## 🛠️ Tech Stack
+- React 19
+- Next.js 15
+- Sanity
+- TailwindCSS
+- ShadCN
+- TypeScript